-Just because someone uses drugs, doesn’t necessarily mean they have a problem with drugs.
-You may not like what they are doing, but try to suspend your beliefs about whether drug use is “right” when considering whether your loved one has a drug problem.
+Just because someone uses drugs, doesn’t mean they have a problem.
+You may not like what they are doing, but try to suspend your beliefs about whether drug use is right or wrong before considering whether your loved one has a drug problem.

 Many people use drugs – and it doesn’t always lead to addiction or dependence.
 Some people are able to use drugs without any adverse impact on their mental health, success at work or relationships.
 But others will swiftly move from experimentation to dependence.